Best Business Loans for Small Businesses

 Their interest rates can vary based on the markets, but you can anticipate being somewhere near 9%.

-Apply for a loan up to £25,000 to handle your capital requirements and keep your business running smoothly.
+Apply for a loan up to £60,000 to handle your capital requirements and keep your business running smoothly.
 It’s possible to get an unsecured loan through this avenue, but you may be required to come up with a guarantee or security measure of some sort.

-Eligibility and Repayment
+Eligibility and repayment

 In some cases, Metro Bank also charges early repayment penalties so this may be a detail to consider as you set up the term of the loan.